 Graduates of network systems engineer degree programs pursue opportunities in a range of industries.
 Job posts monitoring and maintaining computer systems are available as:

 Employment Outlook and Salary Information

-From 2014 until 2024, computer systems and network administrators could see employment opportunities increase by 8%, the U.S. Bureau of Labor Statistics (BLS) predicted.
-The mean annual salary for these workers was $82,200 as of May 2015, the BLS noted.
+From 2018 until 2028, computer systems and network administrators could see employment opportunities increase by 5%, the U.S. Bureau of Labor Statistics (BLS) predicted.
+The mean annual salary for these workers was a $87,070 as of May 2018, the BLS noted.

 Employers sometimes prefer to hire graduates of a bachelor's degree program in computer network engineering or a related subject for positions such as network engineer or network analyst.
 In a computer network engineering program at the bachelor's degree level, students gain a deeper understanding of computer networks and web server maintenance.
 These programs are offered nationwide at a number of accredited universities.
 Some network systems engineering degree programs offer concentrations in areas such as Unix networking, Microsoft networking, Cisco networking or cyber security.